 Only tents are permitted and parking is limited to three (3) passenger vehicles per site.
 No RVs, trailers, campervans, rooftop campers, or pick-up truck campers are permitted.
 Satellite parking is available by the Campground Kiosk for additional vehicles.

 North Rim Campground is shaded by large Ponderosa pines interspersed with aspens, which turn golden-yellow in the early fall.
 The campground borders Transept Canyon, a side canyon that drains into the main canyon, providing a stunning view for the premium campsites.
 The North Rim lies on the Kaibab Plateau, an area that has been uplifted by geologic processes, making it higher in elevation.
 Many species of wildlife call the Kaibab home, including the tassel-eared Kaibab squirrel which is found nowhere else in the world.
 A short walk along the Transept Trail or a visit to the Grand Canyon Lodge during sunrise or sunset yields spectacular views of yellow, orange, red and violet on the canyon walls.
 Although there is no view of the Colorado River from North Rim, layers of rock display billions of years of geologic history.

 Hiking is the most popular activity for visitors.
-Campers have access to the Transept Trail, an unpaved trail that travels along the rim to the visitor center and lodge, as well as the Bridle Trail, which cuts through the forest and connects with the North Kaibab Trail.
-The Bridle Trail is the only trail that allows bikes and pets.
+Campers have access to the Transept Trail, an unpaved trail that travels along the rim to the North Rim Visitor Center and the Grand Canyon Lodge, as well as the Bridle Path, a well-maintained gravel trail, which cuts through the forest and connects with the North Kaibab Trail.
 The North Kaibab Trail descends into the Inner Canyon and is a short walk from the campground.